tartley/tartley.github.io/posts/a-laymans-philosophical-musings.md

 anything about Philosophy.
 I've never studied it.
 It seems at times to be an alien mismatch to the sensibilities of my left-brained mind, and worse, one that claims to be about logic and reasoning, topics that ostensibly should be right up my alley.
-I read Bertrand Russel's *History of Western Philosophy* last year, and although that was a fabulous, educational romp through the field, [my complaints about it](/posts/history-of-western-philisophy) still stand.
+I read Bertrand Russell's *History of Western Philosophy* last year, and although that was a fabulous, educational romp through the field, [my complaints about it](/posts/history-of-western-philisophy) still stand.
 Now I'm reading a second